Do you ever just look at your little ones, examine their habits and interests and envisage the life they could potentially grow to have?

-“He loves examining how things work, he will definitely be a mechanic or something similar when he grows up”.
+“He loves examining how things work; he will definitely be a mechanic when he grows up”

 From as far back as I can remember, my son has always been interested in knowing how things work.
 Even before he could walk, he would take any toy, examine all of its sides, run his finger along any grooves, touch all the screws and hinges and examine all the moving parts.